PepeskoIT/task-nord/README.md

 Docker with compose plugin.

 ## Usage
-One needs to create 'norddb' database manually at the begging.
 While in docker/ folder you can do:
 ```
 docker compose -f docker-compose.yml -f docker-compose.local.yml up -d